 SeaFocus - scuba diving reviews, images and information

-Diving Ticao and San Miguel, Luzon | the Philippines
+Diving Ticao and San Miguel Islands | the Philippines

-DESTINATION OVERVIEW | On the eastern side of the Philippines chain, and towards the bottom of Luzon, lies the small island of Ticao.
+On the eastern side of the Philippines chain, and towards the bottom of Luzon, lies the town of Donsol and just offshore, the small island of Ticao.
 Dive tourism is still a developing business in this little known area as there is just one attraction that drags people in – for a few short months every year, there is an explosion a whalesharks.

 The mouth of the Donsol River attracts a large aggregation of these beautiful animals as they migrate here to feed.
 The season is quoted as being from November to May but in reality, sightings are only regular during February and March.